Srynetix/godot-nature-of-code/README.md

 - *Formatting*: This project use `roslynator` to automatically format the C# code, without specific configuration.
 - *Lint*: I am using the Roslynator VSCode extension.
 I am still looking for a command-line version with the same hints.

-You can use `Makefile.py` to format or export the project and its documentation.
+You can use the Python 3 `Makefile.py` to format or export the project and its documentation.
 It needs `doxygen` and `godot` in `PATH`, or you can use `DOXYGEN_EXE` and `GODOT_EXE` environment variables.

 If you want to contribute, do not hesitate to create Pull Requests or file Issues on GitHub :wink:.